 Why go Backpacking in Peru:

-Due to the popularity of Machu Picchu, Peru is actually one of the most tourist-friendly countries in South America.
+Due to the popularity of Machu Picchu, Peru is actually one of the most tourist-friendly countries in South America, and perfect for backpackers.
 There is a good infrastructure around Lima and Cusco, so is a great starting point for backpackers who might be a little nervous about backpacking in South America for the first time.
 Machu Picchu is still one of the highlights of three years of travel for me and really is worth the trip.
-The food, people, history and culture of Peru all combine to make any Peruvian backpacking adventure absolutely unforgettable.
+The food, people, history and culture of Peru all combine to make any Peruvian backpacker adventure absolutely unforgettable.

 Nature and Scenery in Peru

 Peru is a country of contrasts.
 Miles of sandy desert border the coastline, and cover a large part of southern Peru.
 The expanses of ‘nothing’ are spectacular in themselves, especially if you go sandboarding!
 Lake Titicaca is the highest navigable lake in the world, and Colca Canyon is nearly twice as deep as the Grand Canyon, so Peru is not to be underestimated.
 And let’s not forget the Amazon, where you can stay in a jungle lodge, go pirana fishing and spot incredible wildlife.

 Altitude in Peru